pwernette/MLP_veg_seg/README.md

-# Programs for Segmenting Vegetation from Point Clouds
+# Programs for Segmenting Vegetation from bare-Earth in High-relief and Dense Point Clouds

 These programs are designed to segment vegetation from bare-Earth points in a dense point cloud, although they may also be used to segment any two classes that are visually distinguishable from each other.
 The programs are meant to reclassify large and dense point clouds, similar to the following: